The Bob and Sheri Show

 Bob and Sheri is a syndicated U.S. radio program hosted by Bob Lacey and Sheri Lynch.
 It is heard in morning drive time.
 Its flagship station is WKQC-FM "K104.7" in Charlotte, North Carolina.
 For 29 years, the originating station had been WLNK 107.9 "The Link" (also known as WBT-FM and then WWSN prior to 1997).

 The show is owned by NOW!
 Media and runs on about 70 nationwide affiliates.
 It is also heard worldwide in 177 countries and 150 ships at sea through the American Forces Network.

 Bob Lacey and Sheri Lynch have co-hosted the show since 1992 when Bob, already established on WBT-FM's morning show, chose Sheri as co-host from over 65 applicants.

+The syndicated version will end on December 31, 2026, to be replaced by a direct-to-consumer model.
+The terrestrial cancellation follows Lacey's retirement in early 2025, Beasley Broadcast Group's decision to move another morning show into WKQC's morning drive time slot in September 2026, and a substantial loss in advertising revenue that made syndicating the program no longer viable.

 Format

 Although the show is promoted as female-slanted, it has gained a share of male listeners as well, developing a loyal nationwide following.
 Bob and Sheri openly share their quirks and personal lives with listeners, creating an atmosphere.
 The program is structured as a traditional morning show rather than a morning zoo, and the show has no comedic bits which would offend the show's target audience or stations, nor are they based on stereotypes.